KeRNeLith/ImmediateReflection/docs/documentation/immediate-type.md

 ImmediateType type = TypeAccessor.Get<MySuperType>(BindingFlags.Public | BindingFlags.Static);
 ```

-**IMPORTANT: In versions targeting .NET Framework 4.0 or higher and .NET Standard 2.0, there is a built-in cache behind the `TypeAccessor`.**
+Note: there is a built-in cache behind the `TypeAccessor`.

 ## Instantiate a type